kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 ---
-title: CUE application description file
+title: CUE based Addon Application
 ---

 [Previous tutorial](./intro) introduces the basic structure of an addon and illustrate that any Kubernetes operator to be installed of an addon should be defined in a KubeVela application.
 Document [YAML application description file](./addon-yaml) explains the way of using YAML define the addon application.
 If you use CUE to write application description file, the addon will be able to have these abilities: